MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-connection-view-results.md

 ## Untyped results

-Some complicated stored procedures return an untyped result.
-These results aren't accessible directly.
+Some complicated stored procedures return an untyped results.
+This is common for stored procedures that use temp tables.
+Power Apps cannot easily determine the results ahead of time.
+Therefore, the return is marked as 'Untyped' and you cannot access these results directly.
 You must first provide a type.
 You can access the data with the following example pattern.

 ### Data access example